Sonukr/react-gitbook/lectures/01-react/14_state.md

 <iframe src="//fast.wistia.net/embed/iframe/3ldc3tnyv0?seo=false" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360"></iframe>

-Values stored in a component's state are mutable attributes.
+Values stored in a component's `state` are mutable attributes.
-* State is similar to props, but *is meant to be changed*.
+* `State` is similar to `props`, but *is meant to be changed*.
-* Like properties, which we access with `this.props.val`, we can access state values using `this.state.val`
+* Like props, which we access with `this.props.val`, we can access state values using `this.state.val`
-* Setting up and modifying state is not as straightforward as working with properties.
-Instead, it requires multiple methods.
-It involves explicitly declaring the mutation, and then defining methods to define how to update our state.
+* Setting up and modifying `state` is not as straightforward as working with props.
+Instead, it requires multiple methods - explicitly declaring the mutation and then defining methods to define how to update our state.

 Let's switch gears back to our `hello_world` project.